-Owners and operators using weekly manual tank gauging must comply with the requirements of this section.
+Owners and operators shall ensure that using weekly manual tank gauging is performed in accordanceshall comply with the requirements of this section.

-(1) Standards.
+(1) Performance sStandards.

-- (a) Weekly manual tank gauging must be performed in a manner that is able to detect any leaks greater than the applicable test standards in Table 0625-1 with a probability of detection of at least 0.95 and a probability of false alarm of no more than 0.05. - (b) Weekly manual tank gauging must be performed using a gauge stick or an automatic tank gauge system that is able to measure the following:284 - (i) Tank liquid levels over the full range of the tank's height to the nearest oneeighth of an inch; and - (ii) Water levels in the bottom of the tank to the nearest one-eighth of an inch.
-285 - (2) Performance.286 Weekly manual tank gauging must be performed in accordance with the requirements of this subsection.
-Automatic tank gauge systems must be operated in accordance with the manufacturer's instructions. - (a) Each week, the following inventory volume measurements and calculations must be performed: - (i) Select a period that is at least as long as the applicable minimum test duration specified in Table 0625-1.
+- (a) Weekly manual tank gauging must be performed in a manner that is able to detect any leaks greater than the applicable test standards in Table 0625-1 with a probability of detection of at least 0.95 and a probability of false alarm of no more than 0.05. - (b) Weekly manual tank gauging must be performed using a gauge stick or an automatic tank gauge (ATG) system that is able to measure the following:285 - (i) Tank liquid levels over the full range of the tank's height to the nearest oneeighth of an inch; and - (ii) Water levels in the bottom of the tank to the nearest one-eighth of an inch.
+286 - (2) Performance.287 Weekly manual tank gauging must be performed in accordance with the requirements of this subsection.
+ATGAutomatic tank gauge systems must be operated in accordance with the manufacturer's instructions and any conditions specified in third-party certifications. - (a) Each week, the following inventory volume measurements and calculations must be performed: - (i) Select a period that is at least as long as the applicable minimum test duration specified in Table 0625-1.
 During this period, no liquid may be added or removed from the tank; - (ii) Take two consecutive tank liquid level measurements to the nearest one-eighth of an inch at the beginning and at the end of the selected period; - (iii) Calculate the average of the two beginning measurements and the average of the two ending measurements and convert the averages from inches to gallons; - (iv) Calculate the change in volume by subtracting the average ending measurement from the average beginning measurement; and - (v) Compare the change in volume to the applicable weekly standard in Table 0625-1.

-284 Clarified that weekly manual tank gauging may be performed using either a gauge stick or an automatic tank gauge.
+285 Clarified that weekly manual tank gauging may be performed using either a gauge stick or an automatic tank gauge.

-285 Added requirement that equipment used to conduct weekly manual tank gauging must be able to measure water levels.
+286 Added requirement that equipment used to conduct weekly manual tank gauging must be able to measure water levels.

-286 Clarified how method must be performed and that automatic tank gauges must be operated in accordance with manufacturer's instructions.
+287 Clarified how method must be performed and that automatic tank gauges must be operated in accordance with manufacturer's instructions.

-- (b) Each month, calculate the monthly change in volume by adding together the four weekly changes in volume and compare to the applicable monthly standard in Table 0625-1. - (c) At least once each month, the level of any water in the tank must be measured to the nearest one-eighth of an inch.287 - (3) Suspected release.288 A release is suspected based on weekly manual tank gauging if: - (a) Any weekly change in volume is greater than the applicable weekly standard in Table 0625-1; - (b) Any monthly change in volume is greater than the applicable monthly standard in Table 0625-1; or - (c) The presence of water in the tank is unexplained.
+- (b) Each month, calculate the monthly change in volume by adding together the four weekly changes in volume and compare to the applicable monthly standard in Table 0625-1. - (c) At least once each month, the water level of any water in the tank must be measured to the nearest one-eighth of an inch.
+288 - (3) Suspected release.289 A release is suspected based on weekly manual tank gauging if: - (a) Any weekly change in volume is greater than the applicable weekly standard in Table 0625-1; - (b) Any monthly change in volume is greater than the applicable monthly standard in Table 0625-1; or - (c) The presence of water in the tank is unexplained.

-Table 0625-1: Weekly Manual Tank Gauging Criteria289
+Table 0625-1: Weekly mManual tTank gGauging cCriteria 290

-Nominal Tank Capacity Minimum Test Duration Weekly Standard (one test) Monthly Standard (four test average) 550 gallons or less 36 hours 10 gallons 5 gallons 551 - 1,000 gallons (when tank diameter is 64 inches) 44 hours 9 gallons 4 gallons 551 - 1,000 gallons (when tank diameter is 48 inches) 58 hours 12 gallons 6 gallons 551 - 1,000 gallons (when tank diameter other than 64 or 48 inches) I 36 nours I 13 gailons 7 gallons 1,001 - 2,000 gallons 36 hours 26 gallons 13 gallons
+Nominal Tank Capacity Minimum Test Duration Weekly Standard (one test) Monthly Standard (four test average) 550 gallons or less 36 hours 10 gallons 5 gallons 551 - 1,000 gallons (when tank diameter is 64 inches) 44 hours 9 gallons 4 gallons 551 - 1,000 gallons (when tank diameter is 48 inches) 58 hours 12 gallons 6 gallons 551 - 1,000 gallons (when tank diameter other than 64 or 48 inches) 36 hours 13 gallons 7 gallons 1,001 - 2,000 gallons 36 hours 26 gallons 26 gallons 13 gallons